ccmilne/support-agent-with-langchain/README.md

-# Sales and Support Agent with LangChain
+# Verizon Sales and Support Agent with LangChain

-Goal: support agent capable of discerning between different sets of background material (PDFs) and shuffle between different personalities to serve different customer needs (support vs. sales)
+Python implementation of a support agent capable of discerning a customer/user's motivation and responding with the appropriate personality (tech support vs. sales) to serve their needs.

-TODO:
+The project uses LangChain's framework for chaining an augmented retrieval function to a chat LLM to provide document Q&A capabilities.
+The Agent uses the same LLM and a set of tools with predefined use-cases and retrieval mechanisms to interpret the user input and respond with the appropriate tool.
+The data used in this repo is a collection of Verizon FAQ materials scraped from their blog.

+This is a rudimentary approach approximating a large-scale chatbot service with billing that scales with customer demand and intelligent Q&A capabilities on a personalized dataset.